PrincetonUniversity/slurm_mnist/cpu_only/README.md

 ## Vectorization

 If you follow the procedure above you will get a TensorFlow version which tkaes advantange of MKL via MKL-DNN.
 The INFO message you will get on a broadwell node, for instance, is "This TensorFlow binary is optimized with Intel(R) MKL-DNN to use the following CPU instructions in performance critical operations:  SSE4.1 SSE4.2 AVX AVX2 FMA".
 If you land on a Cascade Lake node you will get "This TensorFlow binary is optimized with Intel(R) MKL-DNN to use the following CPU instructions in performance critical operations:  SSE4.1 SSE4.2 AVX AVX2 AVX512F FMA".
-You see that it will automatically utilize the AVX512 instructions on the newer cascade lake machine.
+You see that it will automatically utilize the AVX512 instructions on the newer Cascade Lake node.

 ## Parallelism